charlestolley/python-snmp/docs/source/installation.rst

 Python interactive shell.

-If installing OpenSSL headers doesn't fix your issue, or you get stuck, please file a GitHub issue or find my email address in ``pyproject.toml`` and email me directly.
+If installing OpenSSL headers doesn't fix your issue, or you get stuck, please file a GitHub issue or email me directly at charlescdtolley@protonmail.com.

 .. _download: https://www.openssl.org/source/